snowplow/documentation/docs/migrated/tutorials/tutorial-basic-tracking-design-and-setup/index.md

 ### Adding properties

-If we take the first field “First Name” and assume that the form owner makes the decisions that:
+If we take the first field “First Name" and assume that the form owner makes the decisions that:

 1. The name of the field should be ‘form1\_first\_name’ (so everyone knows how to find it in the database later)
 2. Values entered should be a string (text)